logicbox/jquery-simplyscroll/README.md

 jQuery simplyScroll 2
 =====================

-2.0.1 1/02/12.
+2.0.2 6/02/12.
 Created by Will Kelly [@logicbox](http://twitter.com/logicbox)

 simplyScroll is a jQuery plugin that can animate (scroll) a set of elements either automatically or manually, horizontally or vertically, forwards or backwards.
-This plugin can be performance intensive, so speed and framerate are fully configureable to accomodate lower spec systems.
+This plugin can be performance intensive, so speed and framerate are fully configureable to accommodate lower spec systems.

 ## New in V2 ##